Qmas44/fgllm/introduction.md

 <img style="vertical-align: center; margin-left: 40px;" src="https://i.imgur.com/EsVHRlW.png" alt="" width="80%" height="50%">

 ## Welcome to Frame Bot :robot_face:
-<p>Frame Bot is a gpt 3.5 powered ai designed to answer all of your street fighter 6 questions.<br>
+<p>Frame Bot is a gpt 3.5 powered AI designed to answer all of your street fighter 6 questions.<br>
-This can be anything from game mechanics to specific frame data or character specific combos.<p>
+This can be anything from game mechanics to specific frame data or character-specific combos.<p>

-This is a work in progress so if you run into any issues please let me know here ->
+This is a work in progress so if you run into any issues please let me know __[Here](https://twitter.com/CactuarJakku)__

 ---

 ## FAQ

 ### How does Frame bot work?
-You can enter any street fighter 6 related question into the chat and frame bot will give you an answer.
+You can enter any street fighter 6 related question into the chat and frame bot will provide you with an answer.

 **Feel free to give it specific questions related to different characters or even character interactions ie: 'What is the best way to punish Ryu's heavy dragon punch with Ken?'**

+### What are some common quesitons asked?
+- What is the best way to punish Ryu's heavy dragon punch with Ken?
+- What is Ryu's most optimal corner combo?
+- Is it possible to combo into Ryu's super from his heavy dragon punch?

 ### Why does it take so long to answer my question?
-Depending on the question it can take a bit for the ai to comprehend the question and answer correctly.
-Please have patience with this work in progress bot.
-We will be looking for more ways to improve the answers and the time it takes to get them!
+Depending on the question, it may take some time for the AI to comprehend and provide an accurate answer.
+We appreciate your patience with this work in progress bot.
+We are constantly working on improving the answers and response time!

-### Can I change my avatar?
+### Can I change chat my avatar?
-We are working on being able to change the avatars for the chatter and the bot.
+We are currently working on implementing the ability to change the avatars for both the chatter and the bot.
+Stay tuned for updates!